mantidproject/mantid/scripts/sans/README.md

 ## `test_helper`

-This elements of this package are used for testing the SANS reduction framework.
+These elements of this package are used for testing the SANS reduction framework.

 ## `user_file`

-The elements of this package are used to parse a SANS user file and to setup a state object from the specified settings.
+The elements of this package are used to parse a SANS user file and to set up a state object from the specified settings.